 Dogs don’t like to get squeezed tightly.
 It makes them uncomfortable.
 They don’t understand the concept of tight hugs like humans.

-More than 4.5 million people in the US (mostly children) get bitten by dogs each year, and one of the main reasons for it is teasing.
+More than 4.5 million people in the US (primarily children) get bitten by dogs each year, and one of the main reasons for this is teasing.
 Pulling the dog’s tail, yanking their hair, or teasing them with food or a ball can annoy them.

 Keep an eye on your kids when they play with your dog.
 Also, avoid pretending to throw a ball while playing; it’s not funny.
 It confuses them.